-- Relational (social bullying) involves hurting someone's reputation or relationships. - Cyber the use of the Internet and related technologies to hurt other people - · SEND bullying about a person's special education needs or disability - Sexist, transgender, homophobic bullying about a person's sex or sexual preference - Racist bullying someone about their skin colour, culture or ethnic origin - Sexual Bullying any bullying behaviour with a sexual element
+- Relational (social bullying) involves hurting someone's reputation or relationships. - Cyber the use of the Internet and related technologies to hurt other people - SEND bullying about a person's special education needs or disability - Sexist, transgender, homophobic bullying about a person's sex or sexual preference - Racist bullying someone about their skin colour, culture or ethnic origin.